-- strength evaluation at ultimate limit state when internal forces and moments from lateral actions are to be considered in addition to the effects from deformation as per hereafter, - any cross section reduction (for example due to keyway and the attachment bolts), - deformations as per hereafter, - the required stiffness for transport and installation as per hereafter, - distribution of forces to the adjacent structural members as per hereafter.
+- the strength verification at the ultimate limit state when internal forces and moments from lateral actions are to be considered in addition to the effects from deformation as per hereafter, - any cross section reduction (for example due to keyway and the attachment bolts), - deformations as per hereafter, - the required stiffness for transport and installation as per hereafter, - distribution of forces to the adjacent structural members as per hereafter.

-NOTE:If the deformations (see Figure F.1) exceed the values given below, unacceptably small clearance between the adjacent backing plates and higher wear will occur.
+Note: If the deformations (see Figure E.1) exceed the values given below, unacceptably small clearance between the adjacent backing plates and higher wear will occur.
 As this could endanger the long term fitness for use of the sliding element, this condition is considered serviceability limit state.

-The deformation $\Delta w$ (see Figure F.1) shall meet the following condition:
+The deformation Δw (see Figure E.1) shall meet the following condition:

-$$\Delta w \le h \Big( 0.45 - 1.708 k \sqrt{h/L} \Big)$$ with $0 \le 1.708 k \le 1.0$ and $k = \frac{\sigma{RSL2} [MPa] - 45}{78.5}$ k stiffness coefficient depends on sliding material
+$$\Delta w \le h \left(0.45 - 1.708 k \sqrt{h/L} \right)$$ with $0 \le 1.708 k \le 1.0$ and $k = \frac{\sigma{RSL} [MPa] - 45}{78.5}$ σ{RSL} average pressure in the sliding surface under the characteristic combination of actions k stiffness coefficient (sliding material dependent)

-L, h see Annex H of this ETA
+L, h see Annex G